-A. This intensive course is about the evolution of Japan internally and in the international arena since 1945.
-In the domestic context , the peculiarities of Japan’s language, religions, imperial institution, constitution, political system – as Asia’s oldest constitutional monarchy-, the dominant role of the Liberal Democratic Party [LDP], the bureaucracy and the business elite; the socio-cultural and economic milieux: from education, the changing role of women, low birth rates, immigration, minorities, the hikikomori and soft power to the major economic and technological aspects.
+A. This intensive class is about the evolution of Japan internally and in the international arena since 1945.
+In the domestic context,the peculiarities of Japan’s language, religions, imperial institution, constitution, political system – as Asia’s oldest constitutional monarchy (the line above the course title refers to the three postwar imperial calendar periods), the dominant role of the Liberal Democratic Party [LDP], the bureaucracy and the business elite; the socio-cultural and economic milieux: from education, the changing role of women, low birth rates, immigration, minorities, the hikikomori (social recluses) and soft power to the major economic and technological aspects.
 Japan’s foreign policy combines genuine pacifism with the vital security alliance with the US and the need to deal with Mainland China, Russia and the Koreas.
 In order to give all participants an adequate starting point, a brief review commencing with the Tokugawa era [1603-1868] opens the class.

 B. Students are strongly urged to attend classes regularly.
 Asking questions in class is STRONGLY ENCOURAGED.
 However, Social Networking & Texting [THUS the use of SMART PHONES and the EXTRACURRICULAR use of LAPTOPS] as well as Eating are allowed only during breaks.